MSOT Academic Fieldwork CoordinatorApply Now

 - Initial registration by the National Board for Certification in Occupational Therapy (NBCOT).

 - Current and unencumbered licensure in the state of California.

-- A minimum of four (4) years of documented clinical experience in more than one practice area relevant to the curriculum of the colleges occupational therapy program.
+- A minimum of four (4) years of documented clinical experience relevant to the curriculum of the university's occupational therapy program.

 - Desire to engage in scholarship (e.g., scholarship of application, scholarship of teaching and learning).

 - Experience in the management and development of faculty and/or staff.

 - Superior written, oral, and interpersonal communication skills in working with diverse constituencies inside and outside the campus community.

 - Skill in planning and implementing projects with vision, creativity, energy, and collegiality.

 - Ability to meet the minimum requirements of accrediting, state, and federal agencies for education, work experience, and certification/licensing to perform in the stated position.